pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

   - URL error codes eligible for retry.
 - excluded
   - Type: [AutomaticRetry.Endpoint]
-  - Endpoints excluded from retry policy.
+  - Endpoints excluded from retry.

-For more, see SDK connection lifecycle.
+See SDK connection lifecycle for more.

 ```
 1